ftctechnh/ftc_app/READMESwerveRobotics.md

     the driver station as soon as possible.
 On the driver station display, the dashboard appears at the top, followed by as many of the recent log messages as will reasonably fit.

 The library is still undergoing development.
-It has received moderate testing, and no known bugs currently exist, but undoubtedly some are there lurking to be discovered.
+It has received light testing, and while no known bugs currently exist, undoubtedly some are there lurking to be discovered.
 Documentation is currently very sparse.
 There are a couple of examples in the examples package, and the code itself is heavily commented, but there is as yet no easily approachable tutorial or reference manual.
 We're working on that.
 Finally, in its present form, the library is distributed solely in source form: clone the